Site icon Circuit Ideas for You

 Formulas and Calculations:

-For the 555 IC astable circuit the below are the component values:
+For the 555 IC astable circuit following are the calculations:

 We can calculate the following: